xoors/design-guide/README.md

 + Use image sprite to reduce client requests to the server.
 + Use compression, e.g. image compression, page compression.
 + Implement adaptive JavaScript logic to decide a specific image size to send to small size devices.
-+ Use CSS or SVG for icons, logos, buttons, or small size images.
++ Use CSS or SVG for icons, logos, buttons, or adjustable size images.
 + Make sure all client logics and contents are cacheable on CDN (Content Delivery Network).
 Set appropriate cache settings and expiration time.
 + Remove unused JS and CSS components.
 Avoid from blindly using common superset framework.
 Common framework tends to be packaged with all supported components which all of them may not be used in your application.
 + Use 'rem' instead of 'px' to reduce hardcode logic and redundant code in CSS.
 + Adopt 'Client MVC' design, do not use server side to process UI / UX logic.
-For e.g. using JSP code to produce HTML output is not advisable.
++ Use 'Single Page Application' design.
++ HTML DOM processing is slow, adopt 'Virtual DOM' approach.
 + Clean segregation between UI / UX, Content, and Data logic.
 + Implement 'Event Driven Design'.
 A request to and response from server should be specific to the event triggered from the client, for e.g.: Pagination logic, clicking on the next page should be responded only with data as the output.
 Changing language preference should be responded only with contents specific to the active page.
 + On mobile app, UI / UX artifacts should be wrapped on the app.
 Use wrapper framework like Cordova / PhoneGap.
-+ ...
++ Use 'Crosswalk - crosswalk-project.org' with Cordova to improve performance for hybrid mobile app.
++ Avoid network access as much as possible.
+Do not call server for landing / first page.
+When it is needed, it should be a non-blocking call.
++ Do not wait for the data to display the UI.
++ Minify everything including HTML and JSON contents.
++ Minimize number of redirects, number of server client roundtrips.
++ Reduce as much as possible requests to server, combine JS artifacts into limited files.
+JS should be called at the bottom of the page.
++ Clean up developer comments and console.log.
++ Optimize server side logging.
+On production environment, only FATAL and ERROR logging should be enabled.
++ Use performance speed test to identify bottlenecks, for e.g. 'Google PageSpeed'.

 ## Team Structure